stefanofa/awesome/TOPICS.md

 *   [thebuilder/react-intersection-observer](https://github.com/thebuilder/react-intersection-observer) - React implementation of the Intersection Observer API to tell you when an element enters or leaves the viewport.

 ## gpgpu

 *   [software-mansion/TypeGPU](https://github.com/software-mansion/TypeGPU) - A modular and open-ended toolkit for WebGPU, with advanced type inference and the ability to write shaders in TypeScript

-## gpu

-*   [software-mansion/TypeGPU](https://github.com/software-mansion/TypeGPU) - A modular and open-ended toolkit for WebGPU, with advanced type inference and the ability to write shaders in TypeScript